German Intercept Station Operations during World War II: Station operations 1923–1933

 Assignment of intercept coverage from 1923 to 1933 was made by the Code and Ciphers of the Defense Ministry (Reichwehrministerium Chiffrierabteilung).
 The division of intercept tasks was established on a geographical basis.
 The Munich outstation intercepted traffic from Italy, which included the Italian colonies, Yugoslavia, Romania, Hungary, Austria, and Czechoslovakia.
 The Stuttgart outstation monitored France, including her colonies, Belgium, the Netherlands and Spain.
 Münster intercept outstation monitored England including colonies and Dominions.
 The intercept station at Königsberg intercepted Russian traffic.
-The Breslau intercept station monitored communications traffic from Polish, Czechoslovakian and Russia.
+The Breslau intercept station monitored communications traffic from Polish, Czechoslovak and Russia.
 The Liegnitz had twice the personnel of the stations.

 The personnel of each intercept station consisted of one officer, who was Chief of the station, one radio mechanic, eighteen or twenty non-commissioned officers and six or eight civilian employees used as clerks, administrators, interpreters and couriers.
 In 1933, five technicians were added to the personnel.
 Not until 1932 did the Fixed Intercept Stations (German:Feste Horchstelle) (Feste) receive their tables of organisation.
 Only the finest and most experienced radio operators of the signal battalions and platoons were accepted as intercept operators.
 The chief of an intercept station, by having the direct support of the Reichswehr Ministry, was certain always to receive the best qualified personnel.

 The material intercepted daily was studied by the traffic analysis section, bearings obtained on the stations involved and the results incorporated into a daily traffic analysis report, which was called N.B. – Meldung.
 All Wireless telegraphy (W/T) intercept messages, where the keys were known was done directly at the intercept stations.
 The contents of the decoded messages were then evaluated.
 All W/T messages which could not be decoded by the intercept stations (e.g. all diplomatic messages) were sent daily to the Chi-Stelle in Berlin, where they were worked on by a larger and more specialised cryptanalytic staff of the Reichswehr.
 The Chi-Stelle in Berlin was divided into various sections, each headed by a section leader.
 The sections or desk each dealt with an individual country.
 In one instance, when the manoeuvrers of one of the large foreign powers were being monitored, the head of the desk dealing with the country in question was sent to the appropriate intercept station for the duration of the manoeuvres.

 The first real military activity that the Munich intercept unit undertook was the monitoring of the Rif War that was fought between 1920 and 1926.
 The deployment and operational tactics of the Spanish and French were learned in details through the decoding of wireless messages, with the Weimar Republic supplied with regular intelligence reports.